ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

 ## Properties

-As a Custom Element, the `ComboboxField` inherits all of the methods and properties of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
+As a Custom Element, the `ComboboxField` inherits all of the methods and properties of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
 The properties which are _specific_ to the `ComboboxField` are as follows:

 <dl>
   <dt id="properties-value">